John-Allard/treemble-site/docs/getting-started.md

 ## First Launch

 Once launched, you'll see the blank window.
 You can begin by loading a phylogenetic tree image.
-Either drag and drop yur image file directly onto the Treemble window, or use `File ▾ → Choose Tree Image`
+Either drag and drop your image file directly onto the Treemble window, or use `File ▾ → Choose Tree Image`

 **Supported image formats:** PNG, JPEG (JPG), GIF, WebP, BMP, and SVG.